TTP Investments Inc. Lowers Position in Western Alliance Bancorporation (NYSE:WAL)

-TTP Investments Inc. cut its holdings in shares of Western Alliance Bancorporation (NYSE:WAL – Free Report) by 38.0% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+TTP Investments Inc. trimmed its position in shares of Western Alliance Bancorporation (NYSE:WAL – Free Report) by 38.0% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 32,905 shares of the financial services provider’s stock after selling 20,171 shares during the quarter.
-Western Alliance Bancorporation comprises approximately 0.8% of TTP Investments Inc.’s investment portfolio, making the stock its 20th biggest position.
-TTP Investments Inc.’s holdings in Western Alliance Bancorporation were worth $1,200,000 as of its most recent SEC filing.
+Western Alliance Bancorporation accounts for approximately 0.8% of TTP Investments Inc.’s investment portfolio, making the stock its 20th biggest position.
+TTP Investments Inc.’s holdings in Western Alliance Bancorporation were worth $1,200,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Harbour Investments Inc. boosted its holdings in Western Alliance Bancorporation by 400.7% during the 1st quarter.
-Harbour Investments Inc. now owns 696 shares of the financial services provider’s stock valued at $25,000 after acquiring an additional 557 shares during the period.
+A number of other hedge funds and other institutional investors also recently bought and sold shares of WAL.
+Harbour Investments Inc. raised its position in Western Alliance Bancorporation by 400.7% in the 1st quarter.
+Harbour Investments Inc. now owns 696 shares of the financial services provider’s stock valued at $25,000 after purchasing an additional 557 shares in the last quarter.
 Ellevest Inc. raised its position in Western Alliance Bancorporation by 3,163.0% in the 1st quarter.
 Ellevest Inc. now owns 881 shares of the financial services provider’s stock valued at $31,000 after purchasing an additional 854 shares in the last quarter.
 Motco acquired a new stake in Western Alliance Bancorporation in the 1st quarter valued at about $32,000.
 Versant Capital Management Inc raised its position in Western Alliance Bancorporation by 63.8% in the 2nd quarter.
 Versant Capital Management Inc now owns 932 shares of the financial services provider’s stock valued at $34,000 after purchasing an additional 363 shares in the last quarter.
 Finally, Advisory Services Network LLC raised its position in Western Alliance Bancorporation by 118.2% in the 1st quarter.
 Advisory Services Network LLC now owns 993 shares of the financial services provider’s stock valued at $35,000 after purchasing an additional 538 shares in the last quarter.
 72.04% of the stock is currently owned by hedge funds and other institutional investors.

 Analyst Upgrades and Downgrades

 WAL has been the topic of a number of analyst reports.
-JPMorgan Chase & Co. increased their price target on Western Alliance Bancorporation from $53.00 to $60.00 in a research report on Thursday, July 20th.
-DA Davidson raised their target price on Western Alliance Bancorporation from $52.00 to $64.00 and gave the stock a “buy” rating in a research report on Thursday, July 20th.
-UBS Group raised their target price on Western Alliance Bancorporation from $61.00 to $66.00 in a research report on Thursday, July 20th.
-Truist Financial cut their target price on Western Alliance Bancorporation from $60.00 to $54.00 and set a “buy” rating on the stock in a research report on Wednesday, September 27th.
-Finally, Deutsche Bank Aktiengesellschaft initiated coverage on Western Alliance Bancorporation in a research report on Wednesday, June 28th.
-They set a “hold” rating and a $41.00 target price on the stock.
+UBS Group increased their price target on Western Alliance Bancorporation from $61.00 to $66.00 in a research report on Thursday, July 20th.
+Stephens reissued an “overweight” rating and set a $65.00 target price on shares of Western Alliance Bancorporation in a research report on Wednesday, July 19th.
+Royal Bank of Canada raised their target price on Western Alliance Bancorporation from $55.00 to $56.00 and gave the stock an “outperform” rating in a research report on Thursday, July 20th.
+JPMorgan Chase & Co. raised their target price on Western Alliance Bancorporation from $53.00 to $60.00 in a research report on Thursday, July 20th.
+Finally, Piper Sandler reaffirmed an “overweight” rating and set a $60.00 price target on shares of Western Alliance Bancorporation in a research report on Friday, August 25th.
 Three analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
 According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $55.00.

 Western Alliance Bancorporation Stock Down 0.2 %